cableyesto/holbertonschool-shell/basics/README.md

 The script `8-firstdelete` delete the file betty is in /tmp/my_first_directory.
 The script `9-firstdirdeletion` delete the directory /tmp/my_first_directory.
 The script `10-back` that changes the working directory to the previous one.
+The script `11-lists` display the current directory, the previous and the /boot.